 - Handful of fresh flat-leaf parsley, finely chopped, to serve

 - Preheat your oven to 160°C/fan 140°C/gas 3.
 Spray a large casserole dish with low-calorie cooking spray and place over a high heat.
 Cook the lamb in 2 batches for 3-4 minutes each, or until browned.
 Transfer to a plate with a slotted spoon, cover and set aside.

 - Add the onions, celery and carrots to the dish and stir-fry for 3-4 minutes.
 Sprinkle over the flour and cook for a further 2 minutes.
 Add the Worcestershire sauce, tomato purée and stock, and bring to the boil.

 - Return the lamb to the dish, stir in the bay leaves and remove from the heat.
 Arrange the sliced potatoes on top of the meat and veg, cover and cook in the oven for 1½ hours, or until the potatoes and lamb are tender.

-- Turn up the heat to 200°C/180°C Fan/Gas 6, spray the potato slices with low calorie cooking spray and cook the hotpot for a further 10 minutes, uncovered, until golden.
-Garnish with the parsley and serve.
+- Increase the heat to 200°C/fan 180°C/gas 6, spray the potato slices with low-calorie cooking spray and cook the hotpot for a further 10 minutes, uncovered, until golden.
+Sprinkle with the parsley and serve.

-Tip: Make it a beef hotpot by using 800g beef stewing steak (all visible fat removed) in place of the lamb.
+Tip: Make it a beef hotpot by using 800g beef stewing steak (visible fat removed) in place of the lamb.

 Sign up for your free 7 day eating plan & email newsletter